 Make building relationships your business

-If you’re a tour operator, you need to connect with destination marketers to learn how destinations have adapted or plan to reconfigure when travel restarts.
-As a DMC, you need to guide your agents on what products are no longer available and what new offerings to promote instead.
+If you’re a tour operator, you should connect with destination marketers to learn how destinations have adapted to new demand.
+As a DMC, you should guide your agents on what products are in an out of contention.
 Accommodation and hospitality marketers, your safety protocols and new value-adds are vital info to your re-sellers.
-They depend on you more than ever to ensure their accurate product knowledge.
-First prize is being able to invite them to your premises before it gets busy; second prize is sharing the info they need in a comprehensive format.
-Leaving them to assume that nothing has changed when it has, doesn’t help them, yourself or your future guests.
+They depend on you more than ever to update their product knowledge.

-Choose a focus and set up a stream of comms to provide your partners with valuable information.
-Regular communication says we’re in this together, I need you, and I’ve got your back too.
+Choose a focus and set up regular communications to provide your partners with valuable information.
+It signals that you’re in it together, you need each other, and have each other’s back.

-- Highlight new value-adds, product features or specials.
-Do a campaign for the ones you’re ready to offer on your own, and another campaign for the ones you want to collaborate on.
+- Got new value-adds, product features or specials?
+Do a campaign to highlight what you’re ready to offer on your own, and another campaign for the ones you want to collaborate on.

-- Want to know who’s open for business and to what extent, what USPs, popular activities and services remain available to future guests, and what safety protocols your preferred suppliers have implemented?
+- Want to know who’s open for business and to what extent, what USPs, popular activities and services remain available, and what safety protocols your preferred suppliers have implemented?
 Send out fact-finding forms.

-Building relationships with trade partners calls for a slightly different approach from what you do with the travelling public.
+Building relationships in the trade calls for a different approach from what you do with the travelling public.
 Sometimes, just be social.
-Be professional.
-But always be strategic!
+Always be professional and strategic.

 Virtual trade shows

-- Compile separate contact lists: of trade partners you must connect with to rebuild existing relationships; and of companies to explore new opportunities with.
+- Compile separate contact lists: of trade partners to reconnect with; and of potential new partners to connect with.

-- Get the names of the right people to speak to and send them an introductory email before showtime.
+- Get the names of the right people to speak to and email them your introductions before showtime.

-- Discuss with your team beforehand what products or services you want to collaborate on, and which travel brands you envisage partnering with.
+- Discuss with your team beforehand what products or services you want to develop, and which other brands you envisage partnering with.

-- Research the destinations you operate in, so that you’re sensitive to conditions on the ground before you go into meetings.
-If there’s a strong case to lobby government on policy adjustments to facilitate tourism in your destination, then use this opportunity to discuss those issues and generate some peer support.
+- Research the destinations you operate in and understand conditions on the ground before you go into meetings.
+If there’s a strong case to lobby government on policy adjustments to facilitate tourism in your destination, then use this opportunity to discuss those issues and generate peer support.

-- Arrange your one-on-one meetings early to avoid missing out and ensure your video equipment works.
+- Arrange one-on-one meetings early to avoid missing out and check your video equipment.

 - Check the programme for keynote speakers from the industry.
 The challenges that face you, face us all – it serves the entire industry to find solutions and grow together.

 If you agree that good business is built on strong relationships, then make building relationships your business.
-This is how we see the travel industry blossoming out of this crisis a far more cohesive force than before.
+This is how we see the travel industry rising from the ashes as a far more cohesive force than before.